Belgium: 1 Project

 Plant visit and career advice for university students | Audi | Education and science

-Career counselling with plant visit for university students to broaden their professional horizons and professional awareness.
+Career advice plus a tour of the plant for university students so as to expand their professional horizons and career prospects.

 "RestCent" Foundation | Audi | Social